Michaelpalacce/HomeLab/README.md

 - Run `ansible-playbook -i inventory playbooks/install/main.yml --tags preflight` At this point you have everything needed to setup kubernetes ( all the needed binaries )
 - Run `ansible-playbook -i inventory playbooks/install/main.yml --tags setup` This will initialize the master on the init_master PI and add all the workers
 - Run `ansible-playbook -i inventory playbooks/install/main.yml --tags init` Inits dashy, longhorn, nginxproxymanager and cgroup-gc
-- Run `ansible-playbook -i inventory playbooks/install/main.yml --tags unbound` Sets up unbound with all the services mapped to the cluster Ips provided.
-Make sure to edit the values to your own cluster IPs.
-I am using a Pi-Hole Setup instead of unbound.

 ### cgroup-gc
 This is a helm chart that installs a daemonset that will be deployed on all nodes with the purpose of clearing up cgroups.